PERSONAL CONTRACT PURCHASE

-Put in simple terms, a PCP agreement allows for you to make fixed monthly payments for between 2 to 4 years.
-At the end, you have 3 options;
+Put in simple terms, a PCP agreement allows for you to make fixed monthly payments for between 2 to 5 years with a representative APR of 5.5%, however, this may vary.

-- The car can be handed back to the finance house with nothing further to pay, so long as you have kept within the boundaries of the agreement (mileage, wear and tear, etc)
+- You can hand the car back to the finance house with nothing further to pay, as long as you have kept within the boundaries of the agreement (mileage, wear and tear, etc)

 - You can part exchange the car.
 Once the finance has been cleared, you can use any equity left towards the deposit of your next car.

-- There’s a lot of flexibility – you can decide whether you buy, hand back or sell the car at the end of the agreement (and you usually have until a month before the end to decide)
+- There’s a lot of flexibility – you can decide whether you buy, sell the car or hand it back at the end of the agreement (and you usually have until a month before the end of the contract to decide)

 - The end payment is pre-agreed so you can budget it in if you decide to buy

-- So long as you keep within the contracted mileage and conditions you can hand the car back at the end with nothing else to pay
+- As long as you keep within the contracted mileage and conditions you can hand the car back at the end with nothing else to pay

 - If you decide to sell the vehicle on at the end of the agreement, anything you make above the final payment is yours to keep

-- It tends to be more expensive than a personal contract hire
+- It tends to be more expensive than Personal Contract Hire

-- There tends to be a higher interest rate than on a hire purchase
+- There tends to be a higher interest rate than Hire Purchase

 - You’re responsible for taxing the vehicle

-- The full vehicle cost is shown on your credit file, which may affect your credit score
+- The full cost of the vehicle is shown on your credit file, which may affect your credit score

 - You’re still subject to mileage and wear and tear should you decide to hand the car back at the end

-A balloon payment is always set at the start of the agreement.
-This is how much the finance house believes the car will be worth at the end of your contract (generally 2-3 years) and tends to change depending on your agreed mileage.
-This will be your final payment should you decide to purchase the car.
+At the start of the agreement a balloon payment is always set.
+This balloon is how much the Finance House believes the car will be worth at the end of your contract (generally 2-3 years), it tends to change depending on your agreed mileage.
+This amount will be your final payment should you decide to purchase the car.

 From that, the balloon payment is deducted from the overall cost of the car.
-The remaining cost will have whatever deposit you choose to make (usually £2-3,000) deducted and the rest will be split into however many months you take the contract out for (24-48 months).
+The deposit amount you choose to make (usually around £2-3,000) will be also be deducted and the rest will be split into however many months you take the contract out for (24-60 months).
 That price will be your monthly payments.

-Anything additional to this, such as maintenance packages, will be added to the monthly cost.
+Anything additional to this, such as a maintenance package, will be added to the monthly cost.